Shareholder sues Google to block stock split

-WILMINGTON, Delaware (Reuters) - Google Inc and its board were sued on Monday by a shareholder who wants to block the company’s stock split plan because it entrenches the Web search company’s co-founders Larry Page and Sergey Brin, according to court documents.
+WILMINGTON, Del., April 30 (Reuters) - Google Inc and its board were sued on Monday by a shareholder who wants to block the company’s stock split plan because it entrenches the Web search company’s co-founders Larry Page and Sergey Brin, according to court documents.

 Google announced the surprise stock split plan earlier this month, in which shareholders would get one new share of non-voting “Class C” stock for each existing “Class A” share.